michel1991/ocp-java-11/annotations/README.md

 with options A and B having the wrong case too.
 Those annotations should be written
 @Repeatable and @Retention since they are Java annotations.

+### What modifier is used to mark that an annotation element is required?
+*  A. optional
+*  B. default
+*  C. required
+*  D. *
+*  E. None of the above

+In an annotation, an optional element is specified with the default modifier, followed by a constant value.
+Required elements are specified by not providing a default value.
+Therefore, the lack of the default term indicates the element is required.
+For this reason, option E is correct.